AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 When a page loads, you typically fire a page load beacon triggered by the `s.t()` function.
 This automatically increments a `page view` metric for the page listed in the `pageName` variable.

 However, sometimes you don't want to increment page views on your site, because the action that is taking place is "smaller" (or maybe just different) than a page view.
 In this case, you will use the `s.tl()` function, which is commonly referred to as a "track link" request.
 Even though it is referred to as a track link request, it doesn't have to be triggered on a link click.
-It can be triggered by *any* of the events that are available to you in the tags rule builder, including your own custom JavaScript.
+It can be triggered by *any* of the events that are available to you in the tag rule builder, including your own custom JavaScript.

 In this tutorial, you will trigger an `s.tl()` call using one of the coolest JavaScript events, an `Enters Viewport` event.